CQCL/tierkreis/tierkreis/docs/user_guide/core_concepts.rst

 A resulting feature is that computation can be interrupted and resumed at any point, without losing significant progress.
 The controller also validates the workflow to ensure each node can be implemented by a combination of worker and executor.
-It also has scheduling mechanisms to dispatch tasks.

 Storage
 ^^^^^^^

 The storage layer is an abstraction of the state of the computation.
-It stores the information of individual tasks such as their definition, their dependencies, and their status.
+It stores the information of individual tasks such as their definition, their inputs (dependencies), and their status.
 The actual implementation can be a file system, a database or cloud storage.

 Worker
 ^^^^^^

 A worker implements *atomic* functionalities that will not be broken further by the controller.
-These functionalities are unrestricted and can be implemented in any language as long as they expose well defined endpoints.
+These functionalities are unrestricted and can be implemented in any language as long as they correctly implement the interface defined by the storage layer.
 Typically, workers represent more expensive operations that run asynchronously.

 Executor